"Prize wisdom highly and she will exalt you; embrace her and she will honour you." So wrote King Solomon (circa 950

 BCE), one of the wisest men who ever lived.

 Someone else who was renowned for their insight was Rabbi Sha'ul of Tarsus, a student of the famous Jewish rabbi, Gamaliel in the first century C.E.
 Sha'ul claimed to have been caught up to Paradise, the Third Heaven; "whether it was in the body or out of the body I do not know," he wrote.
-His writings have been a source of inspiration and wisdom to millions.
 The following is a short excerpt about "God's secret wisdom" from a letter he wrote to friends in ancient Greece:

 "We ... speak a message of wisdom among the mature, but not the wisdom of this age or of the rulers of this age, who are coming to nothing.
 No, we speak of God's secret wisdom, a wisdom that has been hidden and that God destined for our glory before time began.
 None of the rulers of this age understood it, for if they had, they would not have crucified the Lord of glory.
 However, as it is written: